The Lady in Red (1979 film)

-The Lady in Red (also known as Guns, Sin and Bathtub Gin) is a 1979 American crime drama film directed by Lewis Teague with a screenplay by John Sayles.
+The Lady in Red (also known as Guns, Sin and Bathtub Gin) is a 1979 American crime drama film directed by Lewis Teague with a screenplay by John Sayles for Roger Corman's New World Pictures.
 The film stars Pamela Sue Martin and Robert Conrad, and Louise Fletcher.
 The plot concerns a farmer's daughter who runs away to Chicago, where she falls into a life of crime through association with gangster John Dillinger.
+It was based on the life of Polly Hamilton, although heavily fictionalised.

+Quentin Tarantino called the movie his "candidate for most ambitious film ever made at Roger Corman’s New World Pictures" with "the best script ever written for an exploitation movie" and "one of the best female characters of any movie of the second half of the seventies."

 Plot

 Polly Franklin is a farm girl in the Midwest at the height of the Great Depression.
 While running into town on errands, she witnesses a bank robbery and is taken hostage.
 Sleazy journalist Jake Lingle corners her looking for a story, but instead manipulates her into sleeping with him.
 He dismisses her without getting the story.
 Arriving home late, her father, a widowed preacher, beats her.
 Polly hitchhikes to Chicago.

 Upon arriving, Polly gets a job at a sweatshop run by the vicious lecher Patek.
 She befriends co-worker Rose Shimkus, a Jewish communist who invites her to be her roommate.
 Rose is arrested when federal agents arrest her on suspicion of assisting a coworker abort a baby fathered by Patek.
 Polly leads the workers in revolt against Patek, which gets them all fired.
 Polly gets a job as a taxi dancer, where she is arrested for prostitution.

 In prison, Polly reunites with Rose and works doing laundry.
 The prisoners are tortured by the cruel guard "Tiny" Alice, who targets Rose and black inmates for particularly cruel treatment.
 Alice tries to get Polly to accept an offer, but she refuses until the two gets into a fight while Polly standing up for a sick Rose.
 Facing an extended sentence, Polly agrees to be sent to a brothel with Alice receiving a cut.

 Alice sends Polly to the brothel of Romanian madam Anna Sage.
 She befriends fellow prostitute Satin, pianist Pinetop, and bartender Pop.
 In between shifts, Polly visits Rose and befriends a local hoodlum Eddie, for whom she finds a job at the brothel.
 Anna promotes Polly as a virginal preacher-farmer's daughter, which quickly makes her popular with customers — including sadistic mobster Frognose, Jake Lingle, and the kinder freelance mobster Turk.
 Polly finds her first satisfactory sexual experience with Turk, who treats her as more than a sexual object.
 Their relationship grows more romantic as Polly covers for him when questioned after witnessing one of his hits.